di-lo/di-lo.github.io/README.md

 # Dilara Isik

-This is my personal website, showcasing my programming skills, interdisciplinary experiences, and passion for solving real-world problems using technology.
-Built using Jekyll and the Cayman theme.
+This is my personal website, showcasing my programming skills and passion for solving real-world problems using technology.
+Hope you like it!

 ## Features